 We often have dogs from 6 months upwards available for rehoming.
 As this is an ever changing situation we are not always able to show pictures of the dogs concerned but all other details will be current.

 All homes will be checked prior to rehoming.
-You will not receive a home visit until we have a suitable dog to offer you. – Just send us an email to firstname.lastname@example.org stating which county you are in and we will send you a form by return email.
+You will not receive a home visit until we have a suitable dog to offer you. – click on the link below and fill out the form and send it to us.
+We will reply as soon as we can.

 In the interests of our dogs' welfare we do not home dogs where they will be left for more than four hours per day.
 We cannot rehome dogs out of the areas that we cover.
 If you cannot find your area in the list below then please contact this website: Find a Rescue Dog.

-Part Surrey, Part Hampshire, Part Berkshire, Hertfordshire, Bedfordshire, Buckinghamshire, Part Nottinghamshire, Lincolnshire
+Part Surrey, Part Hampshire, Part Berkshire, Hertfordshire, Bedfordshire, Buckinghamshire, Part Nottinghamshire, Lincolnshire, Part Middlesex.

 Rehoming advice and guidance